ncbi/fcs/README.md

 The NCBI Foreign Contamination Screen (FCS) is a tool suite for identifying and removing contaminant sequences in genome assemblies.
 Contaminants are defined as sequences in a dataset that do not originate from the biological source organism and can arise from a variety of environmental and laboratory sources.
 FCS will help you remove contaminants from genomes before submission to GenBank.

 ## FCS-adaptor
 FCS-adaptor detects adaptor and vector contamination in genome sequences.
 FCS-adaptor is a high-throughput implementation of [NCBI VecScreen](https://www.ncbi.nlm.nih.gov/tools/vecscreen/about/).
-The FCS-adaptor executable retrieves a Docker or Singularity container and runs a pipeline to screen input sequences against a non-redudant database of adaptors and vectors using stringent BLAST searches and remove contaminants from your genome.
+The FCS-adaptor executable retrieves a Docker or Singularity container and runs a pipeline to screen input sequences against a database of adaptors and vectors using stringent BLAST searches.

-FCS-adaptor removes terminal and internal matches to foreign sequences.
-Sequences identified as mostly adaptor/vector are removed entirely.
-FCS-adaptor produces a tabular output with details on the contaminant sequences identified as well as a cleaned FASTA.

-Please read the [wiki](https://github.com/ncbi/fcs/wiki/FCS-adaptor) for instructions on how to run FCS-adaptor.
+Please read the [wiki](https://github.com/ncbi/fcs/wiki/FCS-adaptor-quickstart) for instructions on how to run FCS-adaptor.

 ## FCS-GX
 FCS-GX detects contamination from foreign organisms in genome sequences using the genome cross-species aligner (GX).
 The FCS-GX executable retrieves a Docker or Singularity container and runs a pipeline to align sequences to a large database of NCBI genomes through modified k-mer seeds and assign a most likely taxonomic division.

-FCS-GX classifies sequences as contaminant when their taxonomic assignment is different from the user provided taxonomic identifier.
-A contamination summary provides an overview of observed contaminant divisions, counts, and total sizes, and an action report provides details and recommended actions for each problematic sequence.
+FCS-GX classifies sequences as contaminant when their taxonomic assignment is different from the user-provided taxonomic identifier.

-Please read the [wiki](https://github.com/ncbi/fcs/wiki/FCS-GX) for instructions on how to run FCS-GX.
+Please read the [wiki](https://github.com/ncbi/fcs/wiki/FCS-GX-quickstart) for instructions on how to run FCS-GX.

+## NEWS
+:exclamation: FCS is live on on [Galaxy](https://usegalaxy.org/)!
+Tutorial [here](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/ncbi-fcs/tutorial.html).

 ## REFERENCES